-[I am reading this 2024 novel in three sections, writing about each one before reading on.
-So far I have read one section.
+[I read this 2024 novel in three sections, writing about each one before reading on.
+It means I never knew what was coming next.
 Spoiler alert: If you read this running commentary, you will find out everything that happens in the book as I read it.]

 2 April 2026